What Are Subcutaneous (Sub-Q) Injections?

 - Cover the site with cotton ball or gauze pad.

-- Drop the syringe and needle into a sharps container or a hard plastic container that is approved by your county Public Health Department.
+- Drop the syringe and needle into a sharps container or a hard plastic container that is approved by your county public health department.

-- Apply bandage if needed.
+- Apply a band-aid if needed.

 Disposal of Needles and Syringes

-If you are unable to buy a container, here are some general guidelines to follow to keep your family, neighbors, and garbage collectors safe:
+If you are unable to buy a container, here are some general guidelines to follow to keep your family, neighbors and garbage collectors safe:

-- Use a hard plastic, puncture proof container, such as an empty laundry detergent bottle.
-Note: a 2-liter soda bottle is too thin!
+- Use a hard, plastic, puncture-proof container, like an empty laundry detergent bottle.

 - Tape the lid on the bottle so that it can’t be opened on accident.